gofynd/fdk-client-javascript/documentation/APPLICATION.md

 | ean | string |  |
 | upc | string |  |

 Retrieve the available stock of the products.
 You can use this API to retrieve stock of multiple products at a time.
-Currently a maximum of 50 distinct product IDs can be given in a single API request
+Only 50 product IDs can be given in a single API request

 ---